amateurtools/Plucks/README.md

+Known Bugs:

+    State not being properly recalled in saved projects.
+I'm on the case.

 ToDo:

     Make a "base HZ" switch for the 432 and 415 folks.
 Maybe a slider.
 Finetune ought to work for now.